phwt/StackBehavior/README.md

 # StackBehavior
-Data Analysis project for analyzing questions, answers, comments and overall user's behavior on StackOverflow site.
+Data Analysis project for analyzing questions, answers, comments and overall user's behavior on the StackOverflow site.

 ## Objectives
 ### Comments' Positive and Negative context
-Analyze user behavior based on positive and negative context of the comments.
+Analyze user behavior based on the positive and negative context of the comments.
 Such as `+1`, `Thanks!` are considered to be positive, `-1`, `Possible duplicate of` are considered to be negative.
 **Example** - What is the ratio of positive, negative and neutral comments?

 ### Languages popularity